 More than funding

-Our bursaries make STEM accessible to all.
+Our bursaries make STEM accessible to those who’ll benefit most.

-Our bursaries make STEM accessible to all.
+Our bursaries make STEM accessible to those who’ll benefit most.

-We’re on a mission to give every young person the chance to ‘go pro’ in STEM.
-Together with industry partners we remove barriers to participation by:
+We’re on a mission to give every young person the chance to “go pro” in STEM.
+Together with industry partners, we remove barriers to participation by:

 “These students come from areas where there are not a lot of opportunities, but this challenge gives them life experience.
 They get to do things here that they’d only do at university, and this experience is also inspiring many of them to pursue further studies at a university.”